hoangttrang/fss_ml_proj/README.md

 #### Gradient Boosted Trees

--   **AUC**: 0.9110
+-   **AUC**:  0.571
--   **AUPRC**: 0.0126
+-   **AUPRC**: 0.00293
--   **Precision** (overall): 0.9982
+-   **Precision** (overall): 0.9953
--   **Recall** (overall): 0.8026
+-   **Recall** (overall): 0.7623
--   **F1 Score**: 0.8890
+-   **F1 Score**: 0.8629
--   **False Positive Rate**: 19.75%
+-   **False Positive Rate**:  23.65%
--   **Positive Predictive Value (accidents only)**: 0.68%
+-   **Positive Predictive Value (accidents only)**: 0.27%

-> The GBT model achieves a high AUC but suffers from an extremely low positive predictive value.
-Only 0.68% of predicted accidents are correct, indicating many false alarms.
+> The GBT model achieves a decently high F1 but suffers from an extremely low positive predictive value.
+Only 0.27% of predicted accidents are correct, indicating many false alarms.

 The AUC on the test set was much higher than what we expected from cross-validation.
 We think this could be due to two reasons.

-  * First, the model might have overfit to the validation folds during cross-validation, particularly given the extreme class imbalance observed in our data.
-As shown in our fold distribution, each fold contained approximately 55,600 examples of class 0 and only 86-87 examples of class 1, creating a significant imbalance ratio of roughly 640:1.
-With such severe class imbalance, the model likely struggled to generalize properly during cross-validation, leading to inconsistent performance across folds.
-  * Secondly, the training/validation data and the test data might come from different distributions.
-For example, the test set may contain more representative or easier examples compared to the training data because adherence to the Motive API has increased with driver incentives, resulting in more high-quality complete data.

 ### 6. Key takeaways

 -   Both models surfaced meaningful features, including prior accidents, safety events, inspection history, and driving tenure.
 -  External data (precipitation, crash statistics) was less informative than internal data.
--   GBT outperformed RF in terms of AUC but still lacked precision on accident prediction due to data imbalance.
+-   GBT slightly outperformed RF in terms of AUC but still lacked precision on accident prediction due to data imbalance.
 -   The quality of the prediction is ultimately limited by data quality: missing values, inconsistent adoption of Motive, and unreliable accident records.
 -   Future modeling should focus on improving data coverage, especially around route information, accident validation, and consistent sensor usage.
 -   Several key features were consistently important across both the Random Forest and Gradient Boosted Tree models: